 After a move to the NEPA area, Scott became an intervention coordinator in the HIV prevention field.
 As a certified instructor trainer, he provided statewide educational programs for hospitals, behavioral facilities addressing addiction, businesses and community based organizations, as well as universities and high schools.
-Scott did behavioral intervention through harm-reduction-based outreach to groups of women at risk, men who have
+Scott did behavioral intervention through harm-reduction-based outreach to groups of women at risk,

 sex with men, people who inject drugs, sex workers, and the homeless.

 Scott was also certified in the Office or Performance Review Protocol as a federal grant consultant for HRSA (Health Resources and Services Administration), an agency of the US Department of Health and Human Services.

 Scott continued his prevention work in the HIV field at Caring Communities.
 As Agency Program Manager, he also provided counseling/testing and oversight of case management services, assisting to address stigma and disclosure.
 Scott was certified through the PA Department of Heath, the Department of Veterans Affairs, and the University of Pittsburgh Graduate School of Public Health in the following: Prevention Counseling,

 and Chemical Dependency, Sexual Identity, Orientation, and Expression, Patient Care, Prevention for HIV Positives, Risk Reduction Strategies, Stigma, Building Facilitation Skills, and Culture, Diversity, and Immigration Challenges.

 Scott received intensive training from the Centers for Disease Control and Prevention in three of their Diffusion of Effective Behavioral Interventions: RESPECT Effective Individual Client-focused Counseling, Healthy Relationships Group Intervention, and Popular Opinion Leader Community Level Intervention.